fpezzati/movona/README.md

 One of the key components in ScouterWeb is the function that allows gui components to send an event that will update application's state and refresh gui itself.

+ScouterWeb draw-route should become a toggle button and have a keyboard shortcut (Ctrl-D?).

 ### TODO:
 - refactor code!
 The way components are arranged is bad, tools are suppose to created where needed but they need map that is created in the index.js.
 That mess because I did not implement any dependency injection in my fe components.
 - move complexity from Tools component,